-Our guarantee is offered as an addition to your statutory rights and will not effect your statutory rights.
-You can obtain information about your legal rights from trading standards office's or a citizens' advice bureau.
+Our guarantee is offered as an addition to your statutory rights and will not affect your statutory rights.
+You can obtain information about your legal rights from a Trading Standards office's or a Citizens' Advice Bureau.

 If you believe your appliance is not working correctly or it has broken down, in the first instance please contact your local retailer or installer for assistance.